cbisiere/tiny-prolog2/README.md

 # A Simple Prolog II Interpreter
 A simple Prolog II interpreter written in Pascal

+## What?

+This is a simple Prolog interpreter, for Linux, macOS, and Windows.
+It compiles under Turbo Pascal and Free Pascal.

+Regarding syntax, it (almost fully) handles the following flavours of the language: Prolog II and Prolog II+.
+It also supports a "Prolog II with equalities and inequalities" flavour, which was the primary purpose of this interpreter.
+Edinburgh support just started, and is largely incomplete.

+This whole programme started as an academic exercice, without any consideration for efficiency.
+In particular, memory consumption is high.
+Nonetheless, the interpreter is able to solve the "send more money" classical exercice in a low-end computer.

 ## Why?
 2022 is [the 50th anniversary of Prolog](http://prologyear.logicprogramming.org/).
 As a modest tribute for this anniversary, I decided to dig up a Prolog interpreter I wrote almost 35 years ago, clean it a bit, add a few missing features (e.g., the "cut", garbage collection), and push it online.
 As this program remains a toy program, this serves no real purpose other than to celebrate this anniversary.

 I wrote this program as a course assignment, back in 1988, when I was a student at the University of Aix-Marseille II, pursuing a MSc in Computer Science and Mathematics ("Diplôme d'Études Approfondies en Informatique et Mathématique").
-The course, entitled "Prolog II", was taught by the late [Alain Colmerauer](https://en.wikipedia.org/wiki/Alain_Colmerauer), creator of the language.
+The course, entitled "Prolog II", was taught by the late [Alain Colmerauer](https://en.wikipedia.org/wiki/Alain_Colmerauer), creator of the Prolog language.

 One of the courses I also took in this MSc was Henri Méloni's course on speech recognition.
-As the Prolog II interpreter gains additional features, executing the Prolog programs I wrote for this course might even become possible.
+As my Prolog II interpreter gained additional features, executing the Prolog programs I wrote for this course is now possible.

 A more ambitious goal would be to run some of the demo programs written by Alain Colmeraurer (see [Alain Colmerauer's website](http://alain.colmerauer.free.fr/)).
+This requires the interpreter to support Edinburgh syntax, which is under way.

 ## References
 Basically, the program implements two algorithms described in the following paper: